Carlos Ibáñez e Ibáñez de Ibero: Legacy

-Until 1929, the International Time Bureau used exclusively the astronomical determination of Universal Time (or Greewich mean sidereal time) carried out at the Paris Observatory.
-This realization of Universal Time was called heure demi-définitive and was published until 1966 by the International Time Bureau.
 In 1936, irregularities in the speed of Earth's rotation due to the unpredictable movement of air and water masses were discovered through the use of quartz clocks.
 They implied that the Earth's rotation was an imprecise way of determining time.
 As a result, the definition of the second, first seen as a fraction of the Earth's rotation, evolved and became a fraction of the Earth's orbit.
 Finally, in 1967, the second was defined by atomic clocks.
 The resulting time scale is the International Atomic Time (TAI).
-Currently, it is established from more than 400 atomic clocks distributed in more than 80 national laboratories by the International Bureau of Weights and Measures.
-The International Earth Rotation and Reference Systems Service also plays a fundamental role in Coordinated Universal Time (UTC) by deciding whether to insert a leap second so that it is kept in line with the rotation of the Earth which is subject to irregular variations.
-The Coordinated Universal Time is the current international time scale since 1965.
+Currently, it is established from more than 450 atomic clocks world-wide by the International Bureau of Weights and Measures.
+So far, the International Earth Rotation and Reference Systems Service also plays a role in Coordinated Universal Time (UTC) by deciding whether to insert a leap second so that it is kept in line with the rotation of the Earth.

-The International System of Units (SI, abbreviated from the French Système international (d'unités)) is the modern form of the metric system.
+The International System of Units (SI, abbreviated from the French Système international (d'unités)), the modern form of the metric system was revised in 2019.
 It is the only system of measurement with an official status in nearly every country in the world.
 It comprises a coherent system of units of measurement starting with seven base units, which are the second (the unit of time with the symbol s), metre (length, m), kilogram (mass, kg), ampere (electric current, A), kelvin (thermodynamic temperature, K), mole (amount of substance, mol), and candela (luminous intensity, cd).
 Since 2019, the magnitudes of all SI units have been defined by declaring exact numerical values for seven defining constants when expressed in terms of their SI units.
 These defining constants are the hyperfine transition frequency of caesium ΔνCs, the speed of light in vacuum c, the Planck constant h, the elementary charge e, the Boltzmann constant k, the Avogadro constant NA, and the luminous efficacy Kcd.